GuenterQuast/mimoCoRB/builddoc/index.rst

 The following paragraphs provide some insight into the inner working of the components of *mimoCoRB* for interested users and for developers wanting to help improving the package.
-Application developers should use the more convenient access classes described below to build an application based the *mimoCoRB* framework.
+Application developers should use the more convenient access classes described below to build an application based on the *mimoCoRB* framework.

-In order to decouple the random occurrence of "events" one needs a buffer capable of rapidly storing new incoming data and delivering a constant data stream to subsequent consumer processes.
+In order to decouple the random occurrence of "events" at the start of a data-acquisition chain one needs a buffer capable of rapidly storing new incoming data and delivering a constant data stream to subsequent consumer processes.
 This is typically implemented as a first-in, first out ringbuffer providing storage space in memory for incoming data, which is  released and overwritten by new data when all consuming processes have finished.

 As digital filtering of incoming data may be very CPU intensive,